Standards, Accreditation and Admissibility in QDE

 The forensic document examination community's response was mixed.
 Professional associations challenged several of PCAST's methodological critiques of the Kam studies.
 The OSAC Documents Subcommittee incorporated PCAST recommendations into its standards-development work.
 The NIST-OSAC study "Forensic Handwriting Examination and Human Factors: Improving the Practice Through a Systems Approach" (published 2020) surveyed the literature more comprehensively and identified specific validity research priorities.
 As of 2025, additional black-box studies have been published, including work from NIST and from European research groups, that partly fill the PCAST-identified gap, though the field acknowledges that the validation literature is still thinner than for DNA or fingerprints.

 The Federal Rules of Evidence, Rule 702, governs expert testimony in US federal courts.
-It was substantially shaped by the trilogy of Supreme Court cases: Daubert v.
+It was substantially shaped by three Supreme Court cases: Daubert v.
 Merrell Dow Pharmaceuticals (1993), General Electric v.
 Joiner (1997), and Kumho Tire v.
 Carmichael (1999).
 Under the Daubert framework, the trial judge acts as gatekeeper, assessing whether the expert's testimony is based on sufficient facts or data, is the product of reliable principles and methods, and reflects a reliable application of those principles to the facts of the case.
 The factors considered include whether the method has been tested, whether it has been subjected to peer review and publication, whether the error rate is known, and whether the method is generally accepted in the relevant scientific community.

 At the state level, a significant number of US states (including New York, California, Florida, and Illinois for some purposes) use the Frye standard, derived from Frye v.
 United States (D.C.
 Cir.
 1923).
 Under Frye, expert testimony is admissible if the underlying scientific principle has been "generally accepted" by the relevant scientific community.
 Handwriting examination has generally survived Frye challenges because professional acceptance by ASQDE, ABFDE, and the broader forensic science community constitutes "general acceptance" under the Frye test.
 The Frye standard is more permissive than Daubert in practice for feature-comparison disciplines.